Nontheistic religion: Hinduism

 Hinduism is characterised by extremely diverse beliefs and practices.
 In the words of R.C.
 Zaehner, "it is perfectly possible to be a good Hindu whether one's personal views incline toward monism, monotheism, polytheism, or even atheism."
 He goes on to say that it is a religion that neither depends on the existence or non-existence of God or Gods.
-More broadly, Hinduism can be seen as having three more important strands: one featuring a personal Creator or Divine Being, second that emphasises an impersonal Absolute and a third that is pluralistic and non-absolute.
+More broadly, Hinduism can be seen as having three more important strands: one featuring a personal Creator or Divine Being, a second that emphasises an impersonal Absolute and a third that is pluralistic and non-absolute.
 The latter two traditions can be seen as nontheistic.

 Although the Vedas are broadly concerned with the completion of ritual, there are some elements that can be interpreted as either nontheistic or precursors to the later developments of the nontheistic tradition.
 The oldest Hindu scripture, the Rig Veda mentions that 'There is only one god though the sages may give it various names' (1.164.46).
 Max Müller termed this henotheism, and it can be seen as indicating one, non-dual divine reality, with little emphasis on personality.
 The famous Nasadiya Sukta, the 129th Hymn of the tenth and final Mandala (or chapter) of the Rig Veda, considers creation and asks "The gods came afterwards, with the creation of this universe.
 "Who then knows whence it has arisen?".
 This can be seen to contain the intuition that there must be a single principle behind all phenomena: 'That one' (tad ekam), self-sufficient, to which distinctions cannot be applied.

 It is with the Upanishads, reckoned to be written in the first millennia (coeval with the ritualistic Brahmanas), that the Vedic emphasis on ritual was challenged.
 The Upanishads can be seen as the expression of new sources of power in India.
 Also, separate from the Upanishadic tradition were bands of wandering ascetics called Vadins whose largely nontheistic notions rejected the notion that religious knowledge was the property of the Brahmins.
 Many of these were shramanas, who represented a non-Vedic tradition rooted in India's pre-Aryan history.
 The emphasis of the Upanishads turned to knowledge, specifically the ultimate identity of all phenomena.
 This is expressed in the notion of Brahman, the key idea of the Upanishads, and much later philosophizing has been taken up with deciding whether Brahman is personal or impersonal.
 The understanding of the nature of Brahman as impersonal is based in the definition of it as 'ekam eva advitiyam' (Chandogya Upanishad 6.2.1) – it is one without a second and to which no substantive predicates can be attached.
 Further, both the Chandogya and Brihadaranyaka Upanishads assert that the individual atman and the impersonal Brahman are one.
 The mahāvākya statement Tat Tvam Asi, found in the Chandogya Upanishad, can be taken to indicate this unity.
 The latter Upanishad uses the negative term Neti neti to 'describe' the divine.